xavibenjamin/brightlycolored.org/_drafts/2018-year-in-review.markdown

 ## Parents' 28th Anniversary

 Twenty-eight years isn't usually a big year for anniversaries, but I'm a sucky child that hadn't done much of anything for my parents' anniversary as an adult.
 That needed to change this year.
 With the help of Kelly and my aunt, we planned a nice, small dinner for my parents, and invited some of their friends.
-To our surprise, even some family from California came to celebrate too.
+To our surprise, some family from California came to celebrate as well.

 <figure class="alignleft">
   {% include imgic.html src="/2018/12/anniversary-001.jpg" alt="My parents in downtown Saint Paul." %}